lunacodes/zemannim/README.md

 ## Future
 * Increase wp-admin options for customization
-* Merge redundant logic in the hebcal getter functions
-* Display Holidays, in addition to Shabbath
+* Update HebCal parsing logic to avoid functions breaking on weeks with holidays.

 ### Known Issues
 * getGeoDetails: Needs an additional `for loop` in order to avoid `var state` defaulting to null.